aquasecurity/tracee/docs/docs/config/overview.md

 ## Configuration File Format

 The configuration file can be in any format supported by the [viper](https://github.com/spf13/viper) library, which includes YAML, JSON, TOML, INI, HCL and Java properties.
 The configuration file should contain a mapping of flag names to their values.
-For example, to output aggregated debug level logs every default seconds `--log debug,aggregate`, you would add the following to your configuration file:
+For example, to output aggregated debug level logs every default seconds `--log debug --log aggregate`, you would add the following to your configuration file:

 ```yaml
 log: